-• Joan, a regular and experienced library employee, is working behind the counter.
-Mary, a regular library customer brings three books to the counterand asks that they be checked out.
-These are: <3 books should be listed here>.
-Mary does not have her library card.
-Joan finds Mary library number, checks out the books for her, and reminds Mary that she has some late fines to pay.
-Mary says she will pay for them next time.
-Joan gives Mary the books, and Mary leaves.
+• Joan Hart, a regular and experienced library employee, is working behind the counter.
+Marie Smith, a regular library customer brings three books to the counter <The Da Vinci Code, Slightly Tempted, I Am an American Soldier> and asks that they be checked out.
+Marie doesn't have her library card so Joan finds Marie's library number, checks out the books for her and reminds Mary that she has some late fines to pay.
+Marie says she will pay for them next time.
+Joan gives Marie the books, and Marie leaves.